segmentio/segment-docs/src/unified-profiles/unified-profiles-workspace.md

 5. Return to your Unified Profiles workspace and upload your CSV file.
 You can upload 1 CSV file at a time.
 The CSV file that you upload must contain fewer than 10,000 rows and only contain the characters outlined in the [Allowed CSV file characters](/docs/unify/csv-upload/#allowed-csv-file-characters) documentation.
 6. Click **Finish** to return to the Getting started page.
     _(Optional)_: To upload additional CSV files, repeat steps 1-6.
-7. When you've finished uploading your profiles, click **Add identifiers and traits** to start [Step 3: Add identifiers and traits](#step-3-add-identifiers-and-traits).
+7. When you've finished uploading your profiles, click **Add identifiers and traits** to review the identifiers and traits Segment extracted from your CSV.

 ### Salesforce and a data warehouse